 For instance, if you are operating a tech startup, you need to remember that the logo you choose will also be used as the icon at a tiny size for your mobile apps — thus, the simpler, the better.

 A bold and streamlined logo needs some influential colors to boost its marketing power.
 Many people don’t care about their color choices, opting to instead focus exclusively on their product offerings.
 From a design perspective, this is dangerous.
 As much as you need to focus on your product, you still need to keep in mind that your client’s perception will take place at an unconscious and emotional level — long before they can ever use and objectively review any product.
 Recent scientific studies discovered that 93% of buyers focus on visual appearance and 85% claim that color was their primary reason for purchase.
 The color you choose for the logo will therefore be incredibly important, as it needs to be a color that can communicate the feelings and emotions associated with your startup firm.

-Don’t forget to consider your target market, as different cultures tend to have different color perceptions.
 For instance, red is globally associated with passion.
 However, there are countries that associate this color with communism — not exactly the same message.
 Focus on consumer perceptions, and remember that your color palette needs to resonate with your company industry and product.

 Identify Your Company & Industry

 Although the design of your logo is vital, you need to ensure that it informs your customers what it is you actually do.
 Customers need to know the industry you are in, and the factors that drive your business.